2017 TCM Film Festival Recap: The Year the Popcorn Went on Strike at the Egyptian

 Advice for Future Attendees from a 3rd Timer:

-- If any of this sounds #amazing to you – make every effort to attend the TCMFF next year.
+- If any of this sounds #amazing to you – make every effort to attend the TCMFF.
 It requires you to plan ahead and commit to the trip long before you actually get anywhere near L.A.
-But you won’t regret.
+But you won’t regret any of it.
 You will only regret never giving it a shot.

 - Prioritize events you’ll never see or experience anywhere else.
 This includes movies shown on film, rarely seen gems, presentations, talks from famous people who knew other famous people.